unclebob/PDP8EmulatorIpad/Readme.md

 nor any really helpful tools.
 Even selecting code on the screen is a pain.
 Fingers are nowhere near as precise as a mouse.
 Therefore, my functions are generally too large, and I have a significant backlog of cleanup to do.
 But I'm doing it.  _Be patient._

+I've managed to refactor the main program a bit, getting rid of most of the global variables, and putting them into the PDP8 class.
+In order to verify each refactoring step I need to run the emulator, push the test button, quit the emulator, run it again, and then do some specific testing.
+The cycle time is about 60 seconds; which isn't too bad.
+However, it's long enough that I've begun to consider some kind of integration testing functions that I can run automatically.